vemonet/bgee_web/README.md

 https://reactrouter.com/6.30.0/upgrading/v5 / https://reactrouter.com/upgrading/v6

-- [x] Enable SSR for most pages requiring it: gene, species, gene-list, experiments.
-In `raw-data` we moved the search function out of `useLogic` to use it from `loader` (and pass its result to `useLogic` when a `speciesId` alone is detect to present experiments at load) to have SSR for experiments list.
+- [x] Enable SSR for most pages requiring it: gene, species, gene-list, experiments, home, gene expression calls.
+In `raw-data` we moved the search function out of `useLogic` to use it from the `loader` to have some SSR for experiments list.
+The loader passes its result to `useLogic` when a `speciesId` is detected alone to preload experiments links.
 - [ ] In `src/root.tsx` the `<script type="module" src="/js/ionicons-5.5.4/ionicons.esm.js"></script>` lines are used to import ion icons, it creates problem with SSR because they are web components and it's not well supported by SSR.
   - [x] A solution could be to migrate to their "react" approach: https://ionicframework.com/docs/api/icon but it throws errors when we try it and does not work at all.
 - [ ] Issues with hydration in `raw-data` sometimes, due to `react-select` using CSS-in-JS `emotion` library that is not compatible with SSR.
+- [ ] Upgrade the `bulma` dependency from 0.9 to 1+.
+We managed to make it compile in [this branch](https://github.com/vemonet/bgee_web/commit/7f2324a734e4b8c3f18ac880344372eaf3727320), but still work to do to get the exact same style right (dark theme causes problems for those who have it enabled system-wide)

 > Rename `.js` to `.jsx` in folder:
 >